-Public-domain software is widely spread in the web environment, this software usually contains security holes that are easily examined by hackers.
+If you happen to use a public-domain code in your application, then a code review Public-domain software is widely spread in the web environment, this software usually contains security holes that are easily examined by hackers.
 A code review is normally needed to ensure its security properties.
-This code review is a very time intensive process that must be on going to deal with the constant advances in the software.
-Moreover, code reviews might be needed for the software developed in the organization to find backdoors left by the application programmers..
-The only way to remove these in-house backdoors is to have a third-party advisor review all your code, a costly and time consuming process.
+This code review is a very time intensive process that must be on going to deal with the constant advances in the properties is needed.
+If you are really into security, then software.
+Moreover, code reviews might be needed for the software developed in the organization to find backdoors left by your own programmers will be a real issue for you the application programmers.
+The only way to remove these in-house backdoors is to have a third-party advisor review all your eode. code, a costly and time consuming process.